DianisRod/Purchase/README.md

 The goal is, create a purchse website.
 For this we need:

-001. Create a Main class for run
+001. Create one user interface with HTML in Branch 001--Diana
-002. Create one user interface with HTML
+002. Create a Database to store data
-003. Create a Database to store data
+003. Create a Main class for run
 004. Find a json or create with Products for the frontend.
 005. Give functions to the HTML with Javacript
 006. create Test for every Class before Backend-coding